scorredoira/email/README.md

-An easy way to send emails with attachments
+An easy way to send emails with attachments in Go

 **Send attachments**